Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Who doesn’t want a view of the San Francisco Bay while in Northern California?
 The Berkeley Marina is the best place to stay for pristine bayfront views.

-Located in the westernmost portion of Berkeley, you will find some of the best seafood in town in the Berkeley Marina.
-This is also a great place for visitors to sit and watch the boats roll in and out of the harbor and to catch a sweet sea breeze.
+The Berkeley Marina is located in the westernmost portion of Berkeley, where the city meets the Bay.
+This is a great place for visitors to sit and watch the boats roll in and out of the harbor and to catch a sweet sea breeze.
+Visitors who stay in the Berkeley Marina neighborhood can enjoy boating, picnics, and close access to public transportation.

 Pros of Staying in Berkeley Marina Neighborhood: